Hiking trails in Maastricht: 7 top routes for a walk in the wild – DutchReview

 Maastricht, and the province of Limburg in general, are known for being rather different to the rest of the Netherlands, and the landscape is one of the many reasons why.

 The routes listed here range from short sweet strolls to steeper summits and day-long grinds.
-Whatever it is you’re looking for, you’ll find it here (unless of course you’re looking for anything above 400m) 😉.
+Whatever it is you’re looking for, you’ll find it here (unless of course, you’re looking for anything above 400 metres) 😉.

 READ MORE︱Hiking Amsterdam: the top 7 places for wandelen near the city